Home Fires

 To make this cocktail, you’ll need the following ingredients:

-Bourbon: This is the base spirit.
-It’s a type of American whiskey typically made with corn.
+Bourbon: This is a type of whiskey made in the United States with at least 51% corn, grains, malted barley, and water.
 We used Eagle Park Distilling Bourbon because it has a smooth flavor despite its high-rye mashbill.
-For a low-proof version of this drink, try Lyre’s Non-Alcoholic American Malt in place of the bourbon.
+For a mocktail version of this drink, try Spiritless Kentucky 74 Non-Alcoholic Bourbon Whiskey in place of the whiskey.

-Amaretto Liqueur: This is a sweet Italian liqueur made with almonds, spices, and alcohol.
-We used Amaretto Di Amore because it features strong almond flavors and is nice and smooth.
-For a low-proof version of this drink, use Monin Non-Alcoholic Amaretto Syrup in place of the liqueur.
+Amaretto Liqueur: This is a liqueur made in Italy with almonds, spices, and alcohol.
+We used Di Amore Amaretto Liqueur because it has a strong almond flavor and a smooth texture.
+For a mocktail version of this drink, try Monin Premium Amaretto Syrup in place of the amaretto liqueur.

 Lemon Juice: This is the liquid juice of a lemon.
 We used freshly squeezed lemon juice.

-Islay Scotch: This is a type of Scotch whisky made in southern Scotland.
+Islay Scotch: This is a type of of Scotch whisky made in southern Scotland with with spices, alcohol, water, and malt or grain that has been dried with peat fires.
 We used Ardbeg 10 Year Old Single Malt Scotch Whisky because it has a strong peaty flavor.
-For a low-proof version of this drink, try Green Label Single Malt Whiskey Non-Alcoholic Alternative in place of the whisky.
+For a mocktail version of this drink, try Escape Mocktails Green Label Single Malt Whiskey Non-Alcoholic Alternative in place of the whisky.

 Tasting Notes